 This recycled shoebox lid bird feeder is adorable and so easy to make!
 It’s a great nature craft for kids of all ages and looks so cute when finished.
-This craft may only take about 10 minutes, but it will inspire hours of indoor and outdoor bird watching for your little ones!
+This simple bird feeder may only take about 10 minutes, but it will inspire hours of indoor and outdoor bird watching for your little ones!

 Making a bird feeder with kids is a great way to teach children about caring for nature and how to identify local birds!

 Turns out a shoebox lid makes the perfect eco- friendly bird feeder!
 Birds can perch right on lid, they are easy to work with and the design options are endless.

 Ready to welcome back your feathered friends this spring?!
 Here’s what you’ll need..

 This post contains Affiliate links for your convenience.